 Yes.
 Broken watches, incomplete jewellery sets, damaged clocks and tarnished silverware are all considered.
 Condition affects value — but it does not disqualify an item.
 A broken Omega may still have movement, case and dial value.
 A cracked silver flatware piece still has silver content.
 Describe what you have honestly and let specialists assess it properly.

 Your parcel is opened live on our public YouTube channel — time-stamped, on camera, in front of a live audience.
 Every item is visible before a specialist touches it.
 This creates an independent, undisputable record of what arrived and in what condition.
-It is the single most important reason sellers trust us with high-value collections — no other postal buyer does this.
+It is the single most important reason sellers trust us with high-value collections — this level of transparency is central to how we work.

 No strict minimum.
 For single high-value items — a watch, a medal group, a signed piece — we consider individual submissions.
 For smaller or lower-value items, a selection works better than a single piece.
 If you're unsure whether your item justifies postage, email us a photo first and we'll advise before you send anything.